 For death penalty cases involving an indigent person at the trial level, we can glean information from the Ohio Public Defender's annual reports on the costs that counties incur in providing that representation.
-As Table 2 below summarizes for FYs 2006-2011, the total amount that counties incurred statewide in providing death penalty representation averaged \$2.3 million (fees plus expenses).
+As Table 2 on the following page summarizes for FYs 2006-2011, the total amount that counties incurred statewide in providing death penalty representation averaged \$2.3 million (fees plus expenses).
 Of that total statewide amount, the Ohio Public Defender has reimbursed around \$670,521, or about 30%.

 Table 2.
-Average Death Penalty Representation Costs, FYs 2006-2011
+Average Death Penalty Representation Costs, FY 2006-FY 2011

 Cost Center Average

 Total County Costs Statewide \$2,262,263

 Statewide Reimbursement \$670,521

 Net County Costs Statewide \$1,591,742